phillipadsmith/2014.phillipadsmith.com/_posts/2015-02-23-successful-products-solve-problems.md

 img_xlg: "/files/Data_BC_2015-Feb-21.jpg"
 ---

 When we arrived at the [Vancouver open data day hackathon](https://www.opendatabc.ca/pages/opendataday-vancouver-hackathon), we had a great team and a fuzzy idea.
 When we left more than twelve hours later, we had a great prototype and a fuzzy team.
-The [hackathon lessons](http://phillipadsmith.com/2014/12/putting-mediaincontext-making-software.html) stayed consistent: TK minimum viable product, get lots of feedback from people in the room, focus on solving a real-world problem (and just one!).
+The [hackathon lessons](http://phillipadsmith.com/2014/12/putting-mediaincontext-making-software.html) stayed consistent: build a minimum viable product, get lots of feedback from people in the room, focus on solving a real-world problem (and just one!).
 {: .lead}

 The morning kicked off with an welcome from [OpenDataBC director, Gillan Vrooman](https://twitter.com/gndv) and an energetic pep talk from open-data advocate, [David Eaves](http://eaves.ca/about-david/).
 Eaves, dressed in hack-day chic hoodie, jeans, nerd-tastic spec and runners, encouraged participants to focus on real-world problem not just available data, and to talk openly about failures (and did so with surprising enthusiasm, given the early hour).